rstgroup/whatbugsme/README.md

 ## How it works

 1. create new account,
-2. write what's pisses you in your workplace,
+2. write what irritates you in your workplace,
 3. share this with others,
 4. focus on the most important problems.